databricks/terraform-provider-databricks/scripts/README.md

 * most of the tests should aim to be cloud-agnostic.
 Though, in case of specific branching needed, you can check `CLOUD_ENV` value (possible values are `Azure`, `AWS` & `MWS`).
 * all environment variables are used by *DatabricksClient*, *provider integration tests* and *terraform configuration*.
 * **each `output` becomes an environment variable** with case changed to upper.
 This gives an easy way to manage complexity of testing environment.
 This is what gives those variables for `export $(scripts/run.sh azcli --export)` under the hood.
-* `EnvironmentTemplate` must be used to make readable templates with environment variable presence validation.
+* `qa.EnvironmentTemplate` must be used to make readable templates with environment variable presence validation.
 * `OWNER` is variable name, that holds your email address.
 It's propagated down to all resourced on the cloud.
 * One must aim to write integration tests that will run on all clouds without causing panic under any circumstance.